Wandering-Souls/Prep-Exercises/README.md

 - What happens if you change the loop to a do-while loop instead of a while loop?
 Why?
   I tried the exercise with do-while loop and there was no change in this case, but in general it's better to not use do-while loop because even if the condition is not met do-while loop runs at least once as it evaluates the loop condition at the end of the loop.

 - We could have also used a `for` loop to make the traffic light do 2 full rotations.
 Do you think that would be better?
 Why or why not?
   **No!**
   `While` loop and `for` loop both have the same performance, the main differences are their syntax and the way they work.

 ## Week 3

 - This time the loop was changed to a for loop that will run the code 6 times.
 Why was that needed?
+  In order to get two cycles, we need to run the codes 6 times as we have have 3 states.
+I think running a loop through the currentStates is more clear and straightforward for representing the way that traffic light works rather than writing a conditional statement for each state.
 - Why was the trafficLight added to the `main` function and not left at the top of the file?
 - What do you think is the advantage of having the `getCurrentTrafficLightState` and `getNextStateIndex` functions?
+  Using functions make it clear what the codes do in each function, in other word, we can see the functionality of group of codes included in that specific section/function so the codes are **self- documenting**!.
+Also we can call them in different part of the project.
 - The `valueCounts` is implemented as an array.
 Do you think there is another way to store this?
 Why do you think the decision was made to go with an array?
+  I think this was an easy way of sorting the data but we could also use object and give a key name to each group of values.
+Also working with an array is easier than working with an object.
 - What do you think about the code division?
 Would you add another function or maybe remove one?
 Why?

 ## Week 4